Mr. Morale & the Big Steppers: Music and lyrical themes

-The standard edition of Mr. Morale & the Big Steppers is a double album consisting of 18 songs split into two sections, titled Big Steppers and Mr. Morale, of nine tracks.
-The digital version found on streaming services contains "The Heart Part 5", originally released as a stand-alone promotional single, as a bonus track.
-With a playing time of over 78 minutes, it is Lamar's second-longest recorded studio album behind To Pimp a Butterfly (2015).
+The standard edition of Mr. Morale & the Big Steppers is a double album consisting of 18 songs split into two sections, titled Big Steppers and Mr. Morale, which each have nine tracks.
+The digital version found on streaming services also contains "The Heart Part 5", originally released as a stand-alone promotional single, appended to the end of the record as a bonus track.
+With a playing time of over 73 minutes, it is Lamar's second-longest recorded studio album behind To Pimp a Butterfly (2015) at just over 78 minutes.

 Composition

-Mr. Morale & the Big Steppers is a conscious hip hop record primarily rooted in minimalist production.
-It also incorporates elements of free jazz, funk, psychedelic jazz, blues, quiet storm, R&B, soul, trap, and West Coast hip hop.
+Mr. Morale & the Big Steppers is a conscious hip-hop record primarily rooted in minimalist production.
+It also incorporates elements of free jazz, funk, psychedelic jazz, blues, quiet storm, R&B, soul, trap, and West Coast hip-hop.
 Much of the album was produced by Lamar's frequent collaborators Sounwave, J. Lbs, DJ Dahi, and Bekon.
-Other production contributions came from Boi-1da, Baby Keem, Jahann Sweet, The Donuts, Tae Beast, The Alchemist, and Pharrell Williams, amongst others.
+Other production contributions came from Boi-1da, Baby Keem, Jahaan Sweet, the Donuts, Tae Beast, The Alchemist, and Pharrell Williams, amongst others.
 Alford and spiritual teacher Eckhart Tolle are credited as narrators of several tracks.
 Songwriting contributions came from a variety of artists such as singer-songwriter Sam Dew, production team Beach Noise, and pianist Duval Timothy, in addition to Thundercat, Tommy Paxton-Beesley, and Homer Steinweiss.

 Themes

 Due to its "messy but honest" lyrical content, many critics have regarded Mr. Morale & the Big Steppers as Lamar's most confessional body of work.
 Its concept provides an independent analysis and reflection of his life experiences during his therapy journey.
 Throughout the album, Lamar revolves around personal themes regarding his childhood and generational trauma, sexual addiction and infidelity to Alford, and struggles with celebrity worship and fame.
-Other topics addressed on the album include fatherhood, toxic masculinity, daddy issues, therapeutic breakthroughs, spiritual consolation, gender identity, accountability, fake news, cancel culture, capitalism, and performative activism.
+Other topics addressed on the album include fatherhood, daddy issues, therapeutic breakthroughs, spiritual consolation, gender identity, accountability, fake news, cancel culture, capitalism, and performative activism.
 Regarding the album's candid viewpoint, Dr. Christopher Driscoll, assistant professor of religion, Africana, and American studies at Lehigh University, writes "Within the intensely polarizing times we live today, very few artists across genres have the skill and the willingness to be so responsibly honest.
 Hip hop's always been better than many cultural spaces when it comes to unflinching honesty.
 [Lamar] runs with the latitude afforded by the hip hop culture he loves.
 The results are healing."

 Songs

-In "Auntie Diaries", Lamar recollects a story concerning his transgender uncle and cousin, while referencing issues regarding societal and religious views of gay and trans individuals and those who associate with the LGBTQ+ community.
+In "Auntie Diaries", Lamar recollects a story concerning his uncle and cousin, who are both transgender, while referencing issues regarding societal and religious views of gay and transgender individuals and those who associate with the LGBTQ+ community.
 The eighth track, "We Cry Together", samples Florence and the Machine's song "June".
 Lyrically, it revolves around a heated argument enacted by Lamar and actress Taylour Paige.